statamic/v2-docs/content/collections/fieldtypes/taxonomy.md

 ## Using terms without taxonomizing {#without-taxonomizing}

-The usual usage for taxonomies is to "taxonomize" some content.
-Or, "to tag content".
+The most common use for this fieldtype is to taxonomize, or "tag", your entry.

-However, sometimes you just want to pick some additional terms.
-For instance you might have a "similar tags" field.
+However, sometimes you have other ideas in mind for using taxonomy terms.
+For instance, you might have a "similar tags" field, or want to create an index of many different, unrelated things.
+In this case, you aren't tagging the entry itself at all.
-Or perhaps on a Page you'd like to select which terms you want to be displayed somewhere.

-In this case, you aren't really "taxonomizing" (or "tagging") the content.

-When using the taxonomy field in this way, terms will get saved using IDs instead of slugs.
+When using the taxonomy field in this way, terms will get saved using _IDs_ instead of slugs.

 ```
 similar_things: